pypeaday/soonish/docs/user-interaction-workflows.md

   - Event creation starts a Temporal workflow with reminder timers.
   - Adding a participant signals `participant_added` and triggers a welcome notification.
   - Reminders fire at T-1d and T-1h relative to start_date (timezone-aware).
-  - Manual notifications deliver to all participants or to specific `participant_ids`.
+  - Manual notifications deliver to all subscriptions or to specific `subscription_ids`.
   - Integrations persist Apprise URLs; deliveries occur via Apprise.
   - Configurable via environment variables.

 ## Idempotency & Concurrency Rules

 - Workflow start idempotency via unique `temporal_workflow_id` per event.
-- Signals should be safe if delivered more than once; enforce `unique(event_id, email)` for participants to avoid duplicates.
+- Signals should be safe if delivered more than once; enforce `unique(event_id, email)` for subscriptions to avoid duplicates.
 - Activities are at-least-once; notification delivery must tolerate retries (acceptable duplicates or dedup by downstream channel).
 - Reminder rescheduling: on start_date change, cancel old timers and schedule new ones atomically to avoid duplicate reminders.
 - Database operations in activities should be transactional where applicable.